PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added parameters in email notification
+  * ignore LOCALGROUPDISK in PD2P
   * fixed auto type detection of Merger for THIST
   * use IN2P3-CC_VL for too many input or high prio jobs
   * gave T1 weight to IN2P3-CC_VL